Simplified and Generalized Masked Diffusion for Discrete Data: Experiments

 \subsection{Pixel-level image modeling}

-To demonstrate MD4 beyond text domains, we follow \citet{austin2021structured,campbell2022continuous} and train MD4 on order-agnostic image data.
-Specifically, we take the CIFAR-10 and the Downsampled ImageNet 64$\times$64~\citep{van2016pixel} datasets and treat each image as a set of discrete tokens from a vocabulary of size $256$ such that the model is unaware of the relative proximity between different pixel values.
-We compare to other discrete diffusion and autoregressive models that have reported likelihood results on the same dataset, although to our knowledge there are no published result on discrete diffusion methods for ImageNet $64\times 64$ that directly model raw pixel space.
+Unlike continuous diffusion which struggles with discrete data, we show that MD4, a discrete diffusion model, performs well on inherently continuous data, suggesting its potential for unifying modalities.
+We follow \citet{austin2021structured} and train MD4 on order-agnostic image data from CIFAR-10 and downsampled ImageNet 64$\times$64~\citep{van2016pixel}.
+Each image is treated as a set of 256-valued discrete tokens, making the model agnostic to pixel proximity.
+We compare to other discrete diffusion and AR models with reported likelihood results on these datasets, although to our knowledge there are no published result on discrete diffusion for ImageNet $64\times 64$ that directly model raw pixel space.

-Results are summarized in \Cref{tab:cifar}.
-We establish a new state-of-the-art for discrete diffusion models, outperforming previous discrete-time~\citep{austin2021structured} and continuous-time~\citep{campbell2022continuous} models by a significant margin.
-Notably, despite lacking knowledge of the ordinal structure of pixel values, MD4 still outperforms models trained with this inductive bias, including D3PM Gauss and $\tau$LDR where the noising distribution is a discrete Gaussian distribution that gives larger probabilities to near pixel values.
-Our CIFAR-10 model without data augmentation also achieves better likelihood than the previous best autoregressive models on this task, while on ImageNet $64\times 64$ our result is competitive with Transformer AR models of similar sizes, only beaten by Perceiver AR which is approximately $ 4\times$ larger in model size.
+\Cref{tab:cifar} summarizes our results.
+We establish a new state-of-the-art for discrete diffusion models, outperforming previous work \citep{austin2021structured,campbell2022continuous} by a significant margin.
+Our CIFAR-10 result surpasses the best reported AR result.
+On ImageNet $64\times 64$, our results are competitive with Transformer AR models that are 4$\times$ larger, as well as a strong continuous diffusion model VDM \citep{kingma2021variational}.
+Notably, despite lacking knowledge of the ordinal structure of pixel values, MD4 outperforms models trained with this inductive bias, including D3PM Gauss and \citet{campbell2022continuous} where the noising distribution is a discrete Gaussian that assigns larger probabilities to near pixel values.
+To isolate the differences caused by training objectives, we also implemented the \citet{campbell2022continuous} objective with the absorbing process, showing its high variance hinders learning even with our architecture.

 We provide a random sample from our ImageNet 64$\times$64 model in \Cref{fig:imagenet64}.
-More results can be found in in \Cref{app:images}.
+More results can be found in \Cref{app:results}.
+In \Cref{fig:imagenet-fid}, we plot the FID values of samples generated under different choices of schedules and discretization grids.
+We can see that the model with the linear schedule plus a cosine grid achieves an FID close to the model with cosine schedule, both significantly outperform the linear schedule with a uniform grid.
+We further trained a class-conditional model on ImageNet 64$\times$64 that boosts the FID to around 7.
+Although these are not state-of-the-art FIDs on ImageNet 64$\times$64, we emphasize our models are optimized for likelihood instead of sample quality.